vinodsr/node-red-contrib-tuya-smart-device/README.md

   **The expected behavior is not provided by ANY device because the 'tuyAPI' definitions are equivocal, and the implementation of tuyAPI is not consistent with the definitions.**
   The RULES I found on all my devices are, see [ISSUE#469](https://github.com/codetheweb/tuyapi/issues/469#issue-891834622):

->  - REFRESH causes immediate resampling: ALL data is recalculated.
+>  - REFRESH causes an immediate resampling: ALL data is recalculated.
->  - ONLY the CHANGED DPS are sent ALWAYS in output (NOT all DPS (SCHEMA) or the DPS in the `requestedDPS`  array!): i.e. conseguential with Tuya's aim to reduce the bandwidth.
+>  - ONLY the CHANGED DPS are sent ALWAYS in output (NOT all DPS (SCHEMA) or the DPS in the `requestedDPS`  array!).
+This is conseguential with Tuya's aim to reduce the bandwidth.
 >  - REFRESH, REFRESH SCHEMA, REFRESH DPS: ALL works the SAME WAY: i.e. there is only one REFRESH function (at least, with the implementation under test: tuyAPI ver.
 7.1.0 ).

   In applications I only use a vanilla REFRESH, applying the above rules, and it works as expected with all my devices.